Seahorse Seashell Party

-"Seahorse Seashell Party" is the second episode of the tenth season of the American animated television series Family Guy.
+"Seahorse Seashell Party" is the second episode of the tenth season of the American animated television series Family Guy, and the 167th episode overall.
 It originally aired on Fox in the United States on October 2, 2011.
-The episode mainly centers around the Griffin family, who are riding out an oncoming hurricane.
+The episode mainly centers around the Griffins, who are riding out an oncoming hurricane.
 In their attempt to pass the time, they participate in numerous activities and games.
-After being condemned by her family for the last time, Meg, fed up of being bullied over the years, finally snaps and confronts them for their abusiveness, eventually causing the entire family to turn their own rage on each other.
+After being condemned by her family yet again, Meg, having had enough of being bullied over the years, loses her temper and confronts them for their abusiveness, eventually leading the entire family to turn their rage on each other.
 Meanwhile, Brian secretly consumes magic mushrooms which causes him to have hallucinations.